Hannoob/ROPvsSolid/README.md

 The final issue is more of a bother to me than the other two, and unfortunately, also more difficult to demonstrate.
 This is the fact that in Visual Studio, ROP style code, is much more difficult to step through when it comes to debugging time.
 This could be countered by saying that, generally, F# code requires a lot less debugging, but when you have to step through, it is not quite as easy as on the C# code.
-This is because each piece of logic consists of a bunch of functions glued together, and not disjunct steps like C# code.
+This is because each piece of logic consists of a bunch of functions glued together, and not distinct steps like C# code.
 I guess it is possible that in future, someone comes up with a better tool to debug these composed functions, but as it stands right now, it is not that easy to step through the code.

 ## Closing arguments